mtorontali/Decrypt-Shift-Cipher-Java/README.md

 # Decrypt-Shift-Cipher-Java
-A java program to decrypt shift cipher ciphertext
+A java program to decrypt shift cipher ciphertext.